Compare Auto Insurance in Portland

 The Portland Police Bureau recorded 4,924 vehicle thefts in 2016.
 That's a a rate of about 7.6 vehicle thefts per 1,000 residents.
 This is more than three times the national rate of 2.20 vehicle thefts per 1,000 people.

 Car insurance discounts are one of the best way to lower your rates.
-Below are only some of the many insurance discounts available depending on your carrier.
+Below are only some of the many insurance discounts available to Portland, OR drivers.

 QuoteWizard.com LLC has made every effort to ensure that the information on this site is correct, but we cannot guarantee that it is free of inaccuracies, errors, or omissions.
 All content and services provided on or through this site are provided "as is" and "as available" for use.
 QuoteWizard.com LLC makes no representations or warranties of any kind, express or implied, as to the operation of this site or to the information, content, materials, or products included on this site.
 You expressly agree that your use of this site is at your sole risk.